f-buisson/plushie-breathe-with-me/tech/DOUDOU_TECH_OVERVIEW.md

 ---

+Pressure → Dynamo → Super-capacitor → MCU (+ battery) → Pump → Bladder → Valve.

+---

 ## 👁️ Eye Blinking (Optional)

 - A **light sensor** triggers regular blinking of the Plushie’s eyes (e.g. every 20 s).
-- This module consumes little power and operates as long as the dynamo has energy.
+- This module consumes little power and works as long as the battery has power and the system is not in standby mode.